International Women’s Day Email Inspiration & Best Examples To Follow

 Use unique images

-A picture’s worth a thousand words, so the usage of powerful imagery is an effective way to grab your audience’s attention.
-If possible, try to create images that reflect your brand’s vision and use them in your email campaign.
+A picture’s worth a thousand words, so powerful imagery is an effective way to grab your audience’s attention.
+Create images that reflect your brand’s vision and use them in your email campaign.
 It can be a colorful illustration, a photo, or text-based graphics.

 Add some fun

-It’s a great occasion to be a bit playful –– like in the case with Halloween emails and Valentine’s Day campaigns.
-As Cyndi Lauper said, “Girls just wanna have fun”, so include some fun elements to your festive email, if it’s appropriate for your brand.
-Use a different font, or add bright accents to your design –– whatever you choose, make sure that it brings a celebratory feel to your subscribers.
+Women’s Day is a great occasion to be a bit playful — like in Halloween emails and Valentine’s Day campaigns.
+As Cyndi Lauper said, “Girls just wanna have fun”, so include some fun elements to your festive email, if it’s appropriate for your brand!

 Best examples of International Women’s Day email campaigns